What is Residency? | Work as a Physician Under the Supervision of Experienced Doctors

 As you can see from the table, the length of residency training of some programs is more especially the competitive specialties while others are less.
 If you are trying to choose a residency, it is good to know its duration plus the salary that you will earn.

-You will train in nursing homes, outpatient office practice, consulting services, etc.
+You will train in the hospital, nursing homes, outpatient office practice, consulting services, etc.

-After graduating from medical school, candidates will train for 3 years in their program.
-Pediatricians take care of children who are below 18 or 21 years of age.
-A pediatrician can work in a hospital, private practice or outpatient office practice.
+After graduating from medical school, candidates will train for 3 yrs in their program.
+Pediatricians take care of children who are below 18 or 21 yrs of age.
+A pediatrician can perform in a hospital, private practice or outpatient office practice.

-Family doctors are like general practitioners who take care of patients of all ages.
+Family MD are like general practitioners who take care of patients of all ages.
 They focus mostly on families and will treat all kinds of diseases and conditions.
-Their length of training is 3 years.
+Their length of training is 3 yrs

 - Parkinson’s disease